To self-refer to MoE contact:

 Once referred, your child is placed on a waiting list based on priority.

 6-9 months is the average wait time for an appointment.

 The appointment / service provided is consultative.

-Consultation is limited to 8 hours per year unless complex needs are identified.
+Consultation time is limited to 8 hours per year unless complex needs are identified.

 Most speech therapy provided by the Ministry finishes at age 5.

 All speech therapy finishes at age 8.

 Children with mild to moderate needs are assessed, then discharged with a plan.

 - Your school ANCO will be able to guide you further about school-age services.